 2. To see the new environment, refresh the webpage

-4. Once you have selected your new kernel, use the following code to customize your environment by adding, removing, or changing versions of packages.
+4. Once you have selected your new kernel, use the following code to customize your environment by adding a package (substituting the name of the package you want to install for "package name"):

 Note: When installing conda on a Jupyter instance, keep in mind the configuration of your persistent disk.
 If you delete your Cloud Environment while retaining your persistent disk, you will still get rid of conda.